 - Colloidal matter absorb light and thus prevent transmission.

-Solids are those substances that remain as residue after evaporation and drying of the sewage at 103.20C.
+Solids are those substances that remain as residue after evaporation and drying at 103.20C.

 Settled solids, often known as grit or sludge, are suspended materials that settle.
 Settleable solids refer to the solids that settle at the bottom of an Imhoff cone after the water has settled for one hour.
 It is a measure of the quantity of sludge that can settle by primary sedimentation.